takove/deep-lawn-wiki/src/pages/docs/define-your-service-area.md

 |:--:|
 | *When a customer searches outside your service area* |

 Deep Lawn's service area allows you to identify the areas you service.
-Customers inside your service area will be able to get an estimate on your Storefront Widget, while customers outside your service area will not and instead see a picture of the area you do service.
+Customers inside your service area will be able to get an estimate on your Storefront Widget, while customers outside your service area will not and instead see a picture of the area you do service:

 ## Adding Regions